bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   node.

 babel-mac-key-sets:
-: A babel-mac-key-sets-obj object.
+: A set of babel-mac-key-set-obj objects.
 If this object is implemented, it provides access to parameters related to the MAC security mechanism.
   An implementation MAY choose
   to expose this object as read-only ("ro").

 babel-dtls-cert-sets:
-: A babel-dtls-cert-sets-obj object.
+: A set of babel-dtls-cert-set-obj objects.
 If this object is implemented, it provides access to parameters related to the DTLS security mechanism.
   An implementation MAY choose